marcglasberg/asyncredux.com/react/testing/testing-the-app.md

 # Dispatch, wait and expect

-Async Redux test features are one of the strongest points of the package, making it very easy to test your app, including both synchronous and asynchronous processes.
+Async Redux's test capabilities are one of its strongest points, making it very easy to test your app, including both testing synchronous and asynchronous processes.

 ## Testing steps